phoenix-rtos/phoenix-rtos-doc/kernel/vm/page.md

 separation.
 In general-purpose operating systems, paging is fundamental for memory management.
 Each process runs in its own virtual memory space and uses all address ranges for its needs.
 The address space is defined by a set of virtual-to-physical address associations for the MMU defined in the physical memory and stored in a structure that is much more complicated than a page table used in early computers.
-This is necessary in order to optimize memory consumption and speed up the virtual-to-physical memory translations.
+This is necessary to optimize memory consumption and speed up the virtual-to-physical memory translations.
 When a process is executed on a selected processor, the address space is switched to its virtual space, which prevents it from interfering with other processes.
 The address space is switched by providing the MMU with new sets of virtual-to-physical associations.
 In this scheme,